brucewent/qlinks/README.md

 Beyond the use case, the purpose was to learn more about and demonstrate:

 * Running a Python script on the command line
-* Using requests and BeautifulSoup to retrieve and parse web pages
+* Using requests with BeautifulSoup and lxml to retrieve and parse web pages
 * Using pandas DataFrame and openpyxl to write a spreadsheet

 Hopefully there are enough comments in the code to help someone pick up those topics.